Level 3 Conference Rooms, 18 Wally’s Walk

 There are numerous food and drink options near the venue.

 At the venue itself, they are plenty of drinking taps and vending machines.
+We will also be running a canteen with a few snacks and hot food options, with free instant tea and coffee provided as well!

 The Campus has a few Cafés and Coffee Shops dotted around the campus.
 A food court is also located within 5 minutes walk from the venue, however as this is a licensed area players under 18 will need to be accompanied by a responsible adult.
 The on campus food court is closed weekends and public holidays.